things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 - Receive downstream message with commands from the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
-- Support for ESP32 and RFM95 on 915 MHz
+- Support for ESP32 and RFM95 on 433 MHz
 - Use the SPIFFS for storing .css files
-- Use the SPIFFS for storing node data (for later analysis)
+- Look at CLass B and C support